 - Economy and society: data economy, standards, skills and e-government

-Over halfway through the strategy, it has comprised 30 legislative initiatives across these topics.
-As of September 2018, 17 have been completed, and 13 are in process.
+The strategy has comprised 30 legislative initiatives across these topics.
+As of March 2019, 28 have been completed, and 2 are in process.

 Up until the Brexit referendum, the UK government was enthusiastically in favour of the DSM.
 This page, for example, set out the Cameron government’s position on the strategy.
 On that page, David Cameron said “as the digital economy expands there are more and more opportunities for companies across Europe to grow, create jobs and help consumers to secure a better deal.
 All too often however these opportunities are being stifled by burdensome regulations and differing national regimes.
 It is time to put this right by completing the digital single market once and for all and unlocking the growth that this market could generate.”